How many of us have thought to ourselves, “If I only had a million dollars all of my financial troubles would go away…”?

 Let’s take a quick look at a breakdown of the 4-plex.
-For the sake of simplicity let’s assume that expenses, income, and property values increase around three percent, which is close to the rate of inflation.
+For the sake of simplicity, let’s assume that expenses, income, and property values increase around three percent, which is close to the rate of inflation.
 Using the BiggerPockets Rental Property Calculator we can see the estimated increases in property value and cash flow during several periods within the next 30 years.

 Figure 1: Analysis of 4-plex Rental Property over 30 Years

 This one property alone has the potential to profit nearly one million dollars over 30 years.
 The purchasing power of one million dollars will be far less in 30 years than it is today.
 However, this is just one property.
-Imagine if the cash flow from our three properties purchased with our imaginary $1 million dollar windfall was used to purchase additional properties every year?
+Imagine if the cash flow from our three properties purchased with our imaginary one million dollar windfall was used to purchase additional properties every year.
 It may take two or three years to save up enough money to purchase property number 4.
-Though by year 10 we may have enough cash flow to purchase three properties a year or more.
+Though by year 10, we may have enough cash flow to purchase three properties a year or more.
 Imagine the cash flow and equity that would develop over time!

 Many of you may have heard of the debt snowball (credit: Dave Ramsey).
 Well, the snowball approach works for investments as well.
 Starting small with a few rental properties can lead to big gains down the road.

-Closing Thoughts: $1 Million Dollar Windfall
+Closing Thoughts: One Million Dollar Windfall